 For a T-bone steak to qualify as a porterhouse, the filet is required to be at least 1.25 inches thick.
 Thickness is measured from the bone to the widest point on the filet.
 Porterhouses comes from the rear of the short loin, where the tenderloin is thickest.
 The result is an incredibly hefty cut of steak.
 Many porterhouses weigh in the range of 24 ounces and are served at steakhouses as meals for two.

 …But a T-Bone Isn’t a Porterhouse

-If a T-bone’s filet fall short of the 1.25 inch mark, it can only be labelled as a T-bone steak.
+If a T-bone’s filet falls short of the 1.25-inch mark, it can only be labelled as a T-bone steak.
 It is important to note that a T-bone’s filet must be at least 0.25 inches thick in order to be sold as a T-bone.
-Otherwise, it might just be sold as a bone-on NY Strip or a “Club” steak.
+Otherwise, it might just be sold as a bone-in NY Strip or a “Club” steak.